nhart/islandora_rest/README.md

 #### Post (form-data)
 | Name          | Description                                                  |
 | ------------- | ------------------------------------------------------------ |
-| uri           | The predicate URI for the given predicate
+| uri           | The predicate URI for the given predicate.
 | predicate     | The predicate of the relationship.
 | object        | Object of the relationship.
-| type          | The type of the object.
-Can be either, 'uri', 'string', 'int', 'date', 'none'.
+| type          | The type of the relationship object.
+Can be either 'uri', 'string', 'int', 'date', 'none'.
+Defaults to 'uri'.

 #### Response: 201 Created
 ##### No response body.